philipstubbs13/sql-challenge/README.md

 ### <a name="nb"></a>Jupyter Notebook

 In this repository, I have also included a [jupyter notebook](./employee_analysis.ipynb) file.
 In this file, I imported the tables from the sql database into pandas.
 After importing the database, I used matplotlib to create a histogram that visualizes the most common salary ranges for employees and a bar chart that shows the average salary by job title.
-Images of these visulizations can be found [here](./Images).
+Images of these visualizations can be found [here](./Images).

 Before you run the jupyter notebook, you will need to do the following: